diva-exchange/iroha/README.md

 sudo docker-compose up -d
 ```

-After a short while you will find two docker container running: a postgres and an iroha container.
+After a short while you will find four docker container running: a postgres and three iroha container (testnet-a, testnet-b and testnet-c).

-To stop the containers using Docker Compose, execute:
+To stop the container using Docker Compose, execute:
 ```
 sudo docker-compose down
 ```

-To stop the containers, including the removal of the related volumes (data of the containers gets removed, so the local blockchain gets deleted) using Docker Compose, execute:
+To stop the container, including the removal of the related volumes (data of the containers gets removed, so the local blockchain gets deleted) using Docker Compose, execute:
 ```
 sudo docker-compose down --volumes
 ```

-#### Build your Own Genesis Block
+## Build your Own Genesis Block

 Make sure, the code is available by cloning the code repository from the public repository:
 ```